thii/rules_objc/README.md

 The rules are expected to be compatible with their native implementation, with support for the following extra attributes:

- - `cc_inputs`: Additional files to be passed to the compile and linker commands.
  - `linkopts`: Additional linker options.
  - `private_deps`: Private (implementation-only) dependencies of the target being compiled.